minad/consult/README.md

 ## Live previews

 Some of the commands support live previews.
-For example when you scroll through the items of `consult-line`, the buffer will jump to the corresponding position.
-It is possible to jump back and forth between the minibuffer and the buffer to perform recursive editing while a search is ongoing.
-In case you do not like live previews or find them distracting, for each of the commands supporting preview, there is a customizable variable which allows disabling the preview.
-In order for live previews to work you must enable `consult-preview-mode`.
+For example when you scroll through the items of `consult-line`, the buffer will scroll to the corresponding position.
+It is possible to jump back and forth between the minibuffer and the buffer to perform recursive editing while the search is ongoing.
+Previews must be explicitly enabled via `consult-preview-mode`.
+Furthermore for each command, a customizable variable is offered to selectively enable/disable preview.

+## Narrowing to subsets

+Consult has special support to narrow to candidate subsets.
+When you use the `consult-buffer` command, you can press `b SPC` and the list of candidates will be restricted such that only buffers are shown.
+If you press `DEL` afterwards, the full candidate list will be shown again.

 ## Package configuration

 It is recommended to manage package configurations with `use-package`.
 The Consult package only provides commands and does not add any keybindings.
 In order to use the enhanced commands, you must configure the keybindings yourself.

+Note that there are three packages as of now: `consult.el`, `consult-selectrum.el` and `consult-flycheck.el`.
+Consult has been split such that the main package `consult.el` only depends on Emacs core components.

 ~~~ elisp
 ;; Example configuration for Consult